 Introduction: Administrators consider many factors when determining responses to student behavior and follow the leveled responses to student behavior charts.
 The least exclusionary sanctions paired with targeted interventions are to be used prior to removal from the classroom.
-When the intensity and/or frequency of the behavior is not positively impacted by less restrictive consequences, sanctions may include suspension, reassignment, expulsion, and exclusion from school and all school-sponsored activities, for prohibited conduct as outlined in this regulation occurring on exclusion-school-sponsored activity (i.e., sports, clubs), or which affects students going to or returning from school including on a school bus or at a school bus stop.
+When the intensity and/or frequency of the behavior is not positively impacted by less restrictive consequences, sanctions may include suspension, reassignment, expulsion, and exclusion from school and all school-sponsored activities, for prohibited conduct as outlined in this regulation occurring on school property, while engaged in or attending a school-sponsored activity (i.e., sports, clubs), or which affects students going to or returning from school including on a school bus or at a school bus stop.
 Students may also be disciplined for acts committed away from school property and outside school hours if the conduct is detrimental to the school environment, and/or results in a criminal charge or conviction.